 FHA 203(k) Loan

 The FHA 203(k) home loan allows you to buy a home or refinance a mortgage while incorporating home improvement into the project.
 To be eligible, you must:

 - Meet FHA's credit, income and other underwriting guidelines;

 - Finance a house that is at least one year old;

-- Borrow a total amount that is less than the FHA's maximum loan amount for your area; and
+- Borrow a total amount that is less than the FHA's maximum loan limit for your area; and

 - Have at least $5,000 for rehabilitation or renovation costs.

 Luxury items and improvements that do not become a permanent part of the property are not eligible as a cost of rehabilitation, but many upgrades are.
-Here are just some of the repair and remodeling projects that can be financed with a 203(k) loan:
+Here are just some of the repair and remodeling projects that can be financed with an FHA 203(k) loan: